 - Online directory leads: Depending on the directory, you can pay for higher rankings or leads.
 Yelp provides both options.

-- Direct mail: Create cards or brochures and send them to homes of potential customers near your business.
+- Direct mail: Create cards or brochures and send them to the homes of potential customers near your business.

-- Radio ads: This type of advertising is an excellent option if your business appeals to an audience in a broad industry such as retail or home improvement.
+- Radio ads: This type of advertising is an excellent option if your business appeals to an audience in a broad industry, such as retail or home improvement.

 - Billboards: The cost of a billboard varies depending on location.
 Pay anywhere from $250 per month for a rural area to over $15,000 per month in a larger market.

-Media Package
+Media package

 You want local media to know about your new business.
 Local media prefers information about your business submitted to them in a press release.
 A press release is a summary and story of your business.
 You also want to include owner headshots and photos of the business in the press kit.
 It’s important to include a hook, which is a way to present your business that creates interest so that the business journalist will cover the opening of your startup.